mihirp1998/Adversarial-Inverse-Graphics-Networks-for-Faces/README.md

 ## Renderer

 Change the Render Function dependent on your Need.
 The renderer is the one which adds bias to the network.
 I have currently kept it according to biased SuperResolution as mentioned in Paper but dependent on the data you have to change it.
-For Avatar to Human I convert the rendered Image to GrayScale
+For Avatar to Human I converted the rendered Image to GrayScale

 ## Dataset
 **The dataset has been collected by me by applying a face cropper on all Avatar Movie frames